webix-hub/docs/data/api/refs/ui.excelviewer.md

 - api/link/ui.excelviewer_onselectchange_event.md - fires when selection is changed in a DataTable
 - api/link/ui.excelviewer_onstructureload_event.md - fires when the structure of DataTable (columns configuration) is initialized
 - api/link/ui.excelviewer_onstructureupdate_event.md - fires when structure of datatable was changed ( column added, hidden or reconfigured )
-- api/link/ui.excelviewer_onsubviewcreate_event.md -
+- api/link/ui.excelviewer_onsubviewcreate_event.md - fires after a subview was created
-- api/link/ui.excelviewer_onsubviewrender_event.md -
+- api/link/ui.excelviewer_onsubviewrender_event.md - fires each time subview is rendered
 - api/link/ui.excelviewer_onswipex_event.md - occurs on a horizontal swipe movement
 - api/link/ui.excelviewer_onswipey_event.md - occurs on a vertical swipe movement
 - api/link/ui.excelviewer_ontimedkeypress_event.md - fires after typing has been finished in the field